endergreen12/pjsekai-frida-scripts/README.md

 ## Disclaimer
 If you use this script for a video, please give credit

-You are not allowed to adapt the code of this script to other scripts or publish it as your own script
+You are not allowed to adapt the code of these scripts to other scripts or publish them as your own scripts

 ## Scripts
 logger.ts